 This course is a continuation of the clinical component of echo clinical II, and is a supervised clinical experience covering cardiac-scanning techniques and protocols with emphasis on two-dimensional, M-modes, color flow, and cardiac Doppler ultrasound scanning of the normal and abnormal hear.
 The course is designed for the students to practice cardiac ultrasound techniques and observe a functioning ultrasound department.

 ECG 230- Echo Seminar

-Prerequisites: Approval of the Coordinator Advanced study of cardiac ultrasound physics and echocardiography in preparation for the certifying examinations.
-A review of case studies and "mock"

-examinations will help students to focus on his/her individual greas.
+Advanced study of cardiac ultrasound physics and echocardiography in preparation for the certifying examinations.
+A review of case studies and "mock" examinations will help students to focus on his/her individual areas.